T-Betts/bookmark-manager/README.md

 As a user
-So that I can expand the content of the webpage
+So that I can save a website
-I would like to add new links
+I would like to add the site's address and title to bookmark manager

 As a user
 So that I can keep the content clean and relevant